The Science Behind TMS: Exploring Pros and Cons of TMS Therapy

 - Facial muscle twitching during treatment

-These typically resolve on their own or lessen after the first few sessions.
+Each of which typically resolve on their own or lessen after the first few sessions.
+Other side effects of TMS may include mild headaches that usually resolve shortly after treatment.

 TMS Therapy at True North Integrative Mental Health

-At True North, we’re a leading provider of TMS in North Carolina, specializing in TMS for depression.
+At True North IMH of Greenville, we’re a leading provider of TMS in North Carolina specializing in TMS for depression.
 Our highly skilled TMS providers are here to ensure your safety and well-being during each step of your journey.
 Treatments take place in our relaxing clinic, using modern state-of-the-art equipment.
-If you want to learn more about our services, get in touch
+Many insurance companies cover TMS therapy, and insurance coverage can help make treatment more accessible for patients.
+If you want to learn more about our services, get in touch today.

 Our Helpful Links